smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 This means that if you use the traditional technique where you look into the HTML (`curl`-style), you won't find anything!
 You need the JavaScript to be fully rendered, and to do so you need a browser, like Chrome.

 To drive Chrome from code, you need a pilot.
 We will use [**Selenium**](https://www.seleniumhq.org/).
-Thank to it, you can navigate to a page, scroll down, click on a link, fill a few inputs, click on a button, etc. Anything a human can do with a browser can be done with Selenium.
+With Selenium, you can navigate to a page, scroll down, click on a link, fill a few inputs, click on a button, etc. Anything a human can do with a browser can also be done with Selenium.

 ⚠️ There is no `make` on this challenge.